Daryll Cullinan

 Daryll John Cullinan (born 4 March 1967) is a former South African first-class cricketer who played Test cricket and One Day Internationals for South Africa as a specialist batsman.
-He was regarded as the most gifted batsman of his generation as he was equally adept against pace or spin.
-The three basic fundamentals Cullinan put into practice when it comes to batting aspect were: the balance, knowing where his off-stump was and getting his defence in order.
+He was regarded as a gifted batsman, as he was equally adept against pace or spin.
+Cullinan has said that his most important batting fundamentals were his balance, knowing where his off-stump was and getting his defence in order.
 He ended up playing 70 tests and 138 ODIs for South Africa.
 Cullinan's career Test average of 44.21 is only surpassed by ten South Africans with more than ten Tests.
-During the time of his retirement, he held the record for scoring most number of test centuries for South Africa with 14.
+At the time of his retirement, he held the record for scoring the most test centuries for South Africa, with 14.

+Cullinan was a member of the South Africa team that won the 1998 ICC KnockOut Trophy.

 He also occasionally gives his insight about the sport through various platforms and calls himself a huge supporter of T20 cricket.
 He was also a vocal advocate for the inclusion of more associate nations in ICC tournaments especially in T20 format when he specifically made the point during the 2012 ICC World Twenty20.
 He was embroiled in numerous controversies during the latter part of his career including the fallout with the team-mates, fallout with the cricket board for his involvement in the Indian Cricket League.